 By refining the architecture of deep neural networks and using large datasets to train them, Professor Hinton has opened up new directions for artificial intelligence research and applications, thereby paving the way for advances in the development of artificial intelligence models and autonomous systems.

-Speaking at the award ceremony, Professor Geoffrey E. Hinton said that he, Professor Yoshua Bengio and Yann LeCun have dedicated their lives to developing neural network technology.
+Speaking at the awards ceremony, Professor Geoffrey E. Hinton said that he, Professor Yoshua Bengio and Yann LeCun have dedicated their lives to developing neural network technology.
 He was also pleased to see VinFuture recognize the contributions of Mr. Jen-Hsun Huang in developing the computer software necessary for artificial intelligence; as well as Professor Fei-Fei Li in providing big data - a factor that has proven the effectiveness of this technology.

 Mr. Jensen Huang